Rafael Campo’s compassionate care

 He had seen sickness before.
 During medical school, he had accompanied doctors and residents on the wards, helping tend to people who were suffering, sometimes dying.
 And as a graduate student in creative writing during a year off from Harvard, he’d written hundreds of poems about those patients—their illnesses, their struggles, their courage “even when we didn’t have the answers.”
 But in San Francisco, everything was much worse.
 With so many patients dying so quickly, “There was no time for sharing stories—I mean, there was little we could do to help these people,” he says.
 “And the range of emotional responses to that kind of helplessness sometimes expressed itself in really hateful behavior toward the people who were dying.”
 Some doctors blamed AIDS patients for their own suffering; some simply wished for them to disappear.
 “Which was heartbreaking, and also heart-hardening,” Campo says.
 During his internship year, he stopped writing poems altogether.
 “I became very cynical during that first year.
 And really shared, to my shame now, some of the disgust.”

-But something else was also at work.
+But for him something else was also at work.
 As the gay son of Cuban immigrants, Campo could not avoid seeing himself in the young patients dying in front of him.
 Most were brown-skinned, and nearly all were gay men.
 When he was a child he had imagined that a doctor’s white coat “might make up for, possibly even purify, my nonwhite skin,” he wrote in his 1997 memoir, A Desire to Heal.
 And after years of anguish over his sexuality, he had come out as gay to his parents only a year or so before moving to San Francisco.
 Amid this new, terrifying epidemic, he found himself inescapably bound to the patients he and his colleagues could not keep from dying.

 Says fifty-four-year-old obese Hispanic